 Freddie Shaw *

-February 14, — September 2,
+February 14, — September 2, 2024

-CW4 Freddie Stanley was born in Kingstree, S.C. on February 14, 1946, to two loving parents, Freddie McRoy Shaw and Rhodell Virginia Graham Shaw.
+CW4 Freddie Stanley Shaw was born in Kingstree, S.C. on February 14, 1946, to two loving parents, Freddie McRoy Shaw and Rhodell Graham Shaw.
 Freddie’s father was a businessman who owned two farms, a night club, and an auto mechanic shop where he trained Freddie how to fix cars and gifted him a repaired Chevrolet.
 At 14 Freddie operated it after earning his junior driver’s license.
 He also learned how to weld from his dad and had been a welding hobbyist well into his senior years.
-The Shaw nightclub had an extension in the back that doubled as a community outreach center where nuns would come to serve the community.
+The Shaw nightclub had an extension in the that doubled as a community outreach center where nuns would come to serve the community.

 Freddie had a large extended family of relatives, friends and neighbors who attended Shaw Grade School in Shaw Corner and Tomlinson High School, both located in Kingstree, SC.